ChristopherLiew/Building-A-Generalisable-Red-Wine-Quality-Classifier/README.md

 ## In the Pipeline
 1. NN Binary Classification
-2. Deploying our models on SMOTE-ed datasets
+2. Deploying our models on a SMOTE-ed *red wine quality* dataset

 ## Objective & Approach
 This project aims to identify, build and tune a classification models to classify quality red wine samples based on their characteristics.